Therapeutic areas

 COVID-19

-The global COVID-19 pandemic has halted the world since its official declaration in March 2020.
-To address the ongoing spread of the SARS-CoV-2 virus, we focused our efforts early on and successfully developed our mRNA-based COVID-19 vaccine within less than a year and received the first emergency use authorization worldwide.
+The global COVID-19 pandemic halted the world following its official declaration in March 2020.
+We focused our efforts early on and successfully developed the first mRNA-based COVID-19 vaccine as well as variant adapted vaccines.

 Malaria

 Malaria is a life-threatening disease, caused by parasites that are spread through Anopheles mosquitoes.
-With half of the population at risk of malaria and a large part living in lower to middle income countries, there is an urgent need to protect the most vulnerable populations worldwide.
-BioNTech has initiated the development of a vaccine as part of the “eradicateMalaria” initiative by the kENUP Foundation and is planning to enter clinical development at the end of 2022.
+With half of the world population at risk of malaria and a large part living in lower to middle income countries, there is an urgent need to protect the most vulnerable populations worldwide.
+BioNTech initiated a clinical phase 1 trial for an mRNA-based malaria vaccine candidate at the end of 2022.

 Tuberculosis

 Tuberculosis is a severe air-borne disease caused by infection with the bacterium Mycobacterium tuberculosis, which can cause severe complications such as pulmonary parenchyma, among other things, and can be fatal.
-The vast majority of cases and deaths are in developing countries, thereby creating a huge burden for the most vulnerable communities in the world.
-BioNTech is working with the Bill and Melinda Gates Foundation to develop a vaccine that prevents tuberculosis infections and aims to enter the clinic in 2022.
+The vast majority of cases and deaths are in developing countries, thereby creating a huge burden for vulnerable communities.
+BioNTech is working with the Bill and Melinda Gates Foundation to develop a vaccine that prevents tuberculosis infections which entered the clinic at the beginning of 2023.

-Our approach of mRNA-based vaccines offers many benefits in terms of battling infectious diseases, ranging from shorter manufacturing times to not exposing patients to infectious elements as well as the opportunity to address emerging virus variants in a rapid manner.
-As well as malaria and tuberculosis, BioNTech is currently developing a vaccine for HIV and we are continuously investigating new opportunities to leverage our capabilities to address various other infectious diseases.
+Our approach of mRNA-based vaccines can offer many benefits in terms of battling infectious diseases, ranging from shorter manufacturing times to not exposing patients to infectious elements as well as the opportunity to address emerging virus variants in a rapid manner.
+In addition to malaria and tuberculosis, BioNTech is currently developing a vaccine candidate for HIV.

 Stay up to date